Product Owner: the things they often don’t mention

 |Authority: They must have authority to commit to decisions about the product, constantly.
 Those decisions must be respected by all other stakeholders.||They have to be able go make many decisions even on behalf of whole committees.
 They cannot constantly refer to others or progress will stall or even stop.|

 Conclusion:Having a participative, knowledgeable PO with the authority and time to do all of the above is priceless on any project (whether using Agile or not).
 However, you have to ask yourself, on a case-by-case basis, do we realistically have one (with the substantial amount of time that will be required across all iterations).
-If there is any significant doubt around this question it could be very foolish to attempt to use Agile development methods or a team model based on Scrum alone.
+If there is any significant doubt around this question it could be very challenging to attempt to use Agile development methods or a team model based on Scrum alone.

 If you agree with any of the above you may find the following pages useful: